Region 6 (Portland Metro Area) Support Groups

 ASO Sponsored Support Groups

 New!
 Parent Support Group (Portland) - Primarily (but not exclusively) for parents of younger children on the autism spectrum that meets on a varying schedule.
-If you are interested in meeting parents of other recently diagnosed children, please call ASO at 503-636-1676 or click here to send an email to Suzy.
+If you are interested in meeting parents of other young or recently diagnosed children, please call ASO at 503-636-1676 or click here to send an email to Suzy.

 New!
 Sibling Support Group (SE Portland) - Meets on the 1st Saturday of each month, from 1-3pm, at Moreland Presbyterian Church, 1814 SE Bybee St. Portland, OR 97202*.
 This group gives brothers and sisters of children on the autism spectrum the chance to have fun while receiving peer support, discussing their sibling relationship and exploring the ways having a sibling with special needs can be frustrating AND inspirational!
 Facilitated by: Ellen Baltus, LCSW, who has an adult sister with special needs.
 (For children ages 9-11, limited to 12 participants.)
 For more information or to register, please call the ASO office at (503) 636-1676 or send an e-mail, $5 suggested donation.